qoretechnologies/qorus-vscode/README.md

 This extension makes it possible to easily create, deploy, and test Qorus interfaces directly from the Visual Studio Code editor.
 It is a perfect tool for creating no-code solutions for the Qorus Integration Engine.
 The Qorus Developer Tools allow to create building blocks that can be reused later and setup an initial configuration for them.

+## Version 3.1 overview - What's new:

+- Added support for data provider factories to allow for more flexibility and more types of data providers to be used in mappers (support for data provider factories requires Qorus 5.1.25+)
+- Added support for the following new config item types (which are backwards compatible with strings) to allow for a better user experience by restricting possible values to only valid values for the type:
+  - `Connection`: allows only valid connection names to be selected
+  - `Data provider`: allows only valid data providers to be selected
+  - `Job`: allows only valid job names to be selected
+  - `Mapper`: allows only valid mapper names to be selected
+  - `Service`: allows only valid service names to be selected
+  - `Value map`: allows only valid value map names to be selected
+  - `Workflow`: allows only valid workflow names to be selected
+- Fixed a bug handling mapper drafts
+- Fixed a bug where some valid mappers would not open to the dialog page

 ## Version 3.0.2 overview - What's new:

 - Fixed a bug in Java code generation for step validation methods with connectors